-Subject to the limitations contained in Section 13.3(b), Lessee hereby indemnifies and holds harmless the Grantor, Lessor and Lessor's employees, successors, assigns, agents, contractors, subcontractors, licensees, lessees, mortgagees, trustees, partners, principals, invitees, officers, shareholders, members and affiliates ("Lessor Indemnified Parties") from and against any and all Environmental Damages to the Owners' Lands during the Term except for Environmental Damages to the Owners' Lands caused by any of the Lessor Indemnified Parties during the Term.
-Such obligation of Lessee shall include the burden and expense of defending all claims, suits and administrative proceedings (with counsel reasonably satisfactory to Lessor), even if such claims, suits or proceedings are groundless, false or fraudulent, and conducting all negotiations of any description, and paying and discharging, when and as the same become due, any and all judgments, penalties or other sums due against any of the Lessor Indemnified Parties.
-Without limiting the foregoing, if the presence or Release on or from the Owners' Lands caused or permitted by Lessee results in contamination of the property, Lessee shall promptly take all actions at its sole cost and expense as are necessary to remediate the Owners' Lands in compliance with Environmental Laws in effect from time to time and to comply with any requirements imposed by any governmental authorities; provided that Lessor's approval of such actions shall first be obtained.
+Subject to the limitations contained in Section 13.3(b), Lessee hereby indemnifies and holds harmless the Grantor, Lessor and Lessor's employees, successors, assigns, agents, contractors, subcontractors, licensees, lessees, mortgagees, trustees, partners, principals, invitees, officers, shareholders, members and affiliates ("Lessor Indemnified Parties") from and against any and all Environmental Damages to the Owners' Lands during the Term to the extent caused by Lessee, Lessee’s agents, employees, officers, directors and representatives.
+Such obligation of Lessee shall include the burden and expense of defending all claims, suits and administrative proceedings, even if such claims, suits or proceedings are groundless, false or fraudulent, and conducting all negotiations of any description, and paying and discharging, when and as the same become due, any and all judgments, penalties or other sums due against any of the Lessor Indemnified Parties.
+Without limiting the foregoing, if the presence or Release on or from the Owners' Lands caused or permitted by Lessee results in contamination of the property, Lessee shall promptly take all actions at its sole cost and expense as are necessary to remediate the Owners' Lands in compliance with Environmental Laws in effect from time to time and to comply with any requirements imposed by any governmental authorities; provided that Lessor's approval, which shall not be unreasonably withheld, of such actions shall first be obtained.

-Lessee, at its sole cost and expense (except as otherwise provided in this Lease) shall comply with all Environmental Laws with respect to the use and operation of Owners' Lands.
+Lessee, at its sole cost and expense (except as otherwise provided in this Lease) shall comply with all Environmental Laws with respect to Lessee’s use and operation of Owners' Lands.

 If Lessee, Grantor or Lessor receives any notice of a Release, Threat of Release or Environmental Condition or a notice with regard to air emissions, water discharges, noise emissions, recycling, violation of any Environmental Law or any other environmental, health or safety matter affecting Lessee or the Owners' Lands (an "Environmental Complaint") independently or by notice from any governmental authority having jurisdiction over the Owners' Lands, including the EPA, or with respect to any litigation regarding Environmental conditions at or about the Owners' Lands, then such party shall give prompt oral and written notice of same to the other party detailing all relevant facts and circumstances.

-Provided Lessee does not diligently commence to remediate the applicable Environmental Conditions promptly after becoming aware of the same and thereafter diligently pursue the completionthereof in a reasonable time (and in any event in accordance with Governmental Regulations), Lessor shall have the right, but not the obligation, to enter onto the Owners' Lands and remediate the Owners' Lands in compliance with Environmental Laws in effect from time to time and to comply with any requirements imposed by any governmental authorities, at Lessee's sole cost and expense, upon its obtaining knowledge of such matters independently or by receipt of any notice form any Person, including EPA.
+Provided Lessee does not diligently commence to remediate the applicable Environmental Conditions for which Lessee is responsible under this Leasse after becoming aware of the same and thereafter diligently pursue the completion in accordance with Governmental Regulations, Lessor shall have the right, but not the obligation, to enter onto the Owners' Lands and remediate the Owners' Lands in compliance with Environmental Laws in effect from time to time and to comply with any requirements imposed by any governmental authorities, at Lessee's sole cost and expense, upon its obtaining knowledge of such matters independently or by receipt of any notice form any Person, including EPA.